Art-of-Coding/bus/README.md

 <a name="unsubscribe"></a>
 ### bus.unsubscribe (label: string, removeListeners: boolean = false): Promise<null>

-Unsubscribes from the topic patternn identified by `label`.
+Unsubscribes from the topic pattern identified by `label`.
 If `removeListeners` is `true`, all added listeners for the label will be removed as well.

 * `label`: The label to unsubscribe from